 R&L: Hi Lusano, please introduce yourself to our readers.

-Born and brought in Nagaland, I completed my schooling from Delhi, and then went on to finish my fashion designing course from INIFD (International Institute of Fashion Design), Delhi.
-After that, I signed up for an additional month of pattern making course as I am fascinated with how the details of patterns can change the whole garment.
+Lusano: Born and brought in Nagaland, I completed my schooling in Delhi and then went on to finish my fashion designing course from INIFD (International Institute of Fashion Design), Delhi.
+After that, I signed up for an additional month of pattern-making course as I am fascinated with how the details of patterns can change the whole garment.

 I’ve always had a strong love for Indian textiles (from day 1) – and that has played a key role in helping me set the canvas for my designs.
 Every time I see a new type of textile/pattern (of Indian textile), I would fall in love with it – and that is precisely what I try to re-create in my clothes – my love affair with Indian textiles and patterns.

-By the time I finished my course I had a collection of about 70 pieces ready.
+Lusano: By the time I finished my course, I had a collection of about 70 pieces ready.
 That’s when I thought it would be a good idea to launch my own Label: LUSANO DESIGNS.
-It was launched in September of 2014 – with a mixed collection of pret Indian, ethnic and boho.
+It was launched in September 2014 – with a mixed collection of pret Indian, ethnic, and boho.

 “I want women to love themselves when they wear my design and spread the love!”

-- Tell us about your latest collection – that was recently launched this Oct of 2017.
+R&L: Tell us about your latest collection which was recently launched this Oct of 2017.

-What I see in these wastes (because they are too small to be used elsewhere) – is the art and the hard work of many hours of labor from talented craftsmen and embroiderers.
-So I decided to use them in my new collection – which you can see embellished as beautiful hand embroidered flowers.
-This is inline with my empahsis on Sustainable fashion and fun & friendly resort wear.
+What I see in these scraps (as they are too small for other uses) is the art and hard work of talented craftsmen and embroiderers that took many hours of labor.
+That’s why I decided to incorporate them in my new collection, adorning them as beautiful hand-embroidered flowers.
+This is in line with my focus on sustainable fashion and creating fun and friendly resort wear.

-Who wants to strut these ‘Easy-Breezy’ gorgeousness to a Music Festival? 🙂
+Who wants to strut this ‘Easy-Breezy’ gorgeousness to a Music Festival? 🙂